-A complete standard NOAA financial assistance application package should be submitted in accordance with the guidelines in this document.
-Each application must include the application forms from the SF-424 form family as well as the Required Elements, as described below.
-The Supplemental Elements, also described below, are not required at the time of initial application, but will be required before grant funds can be released if the project is selected for funding (see section 4.4 of the CELCP Guidelines).
+The Supplemental Elements, described below, along with any supporting environmental compliance documents (if applicable), are not required at the time of initial application, but will be required before grant funds can be released if the project is selected for funding (see section 4.4 of the CELCP Guidelines).
 However, submitting one or more Supplemental Elements with the project proposal may help substantiate the project's readiness.
-Applicants will also need to submit standard Federal application forms (e.g, Form SF 424), when submitting projects through Grants.gov.
+If included, only the first 30 pages of Supplemental Elements will be forwarded to merit reviewers.
+Please ensure that key items to be reviewed are included within the first 30-pages.

-Proposal applications should total no more than 10 pages (single-spaced, 11 or 12-point font).
-The 10-page limit does not include the Supplemental Elements or required federal application forms.
-Supplemental Elements should not total more than 30 total pages excluding NEPA information, government forms, and information provided to complete government forms.
-The total electronic file size of the proposal narrative and appendices combined should not exceed 5 megabytes in storage space.
+Please keep in mind that the total electronic file size of the proposal narrative and appendices combined should not exceed 5 megabytes in storage space.
 Files that are larger than five megabytes may not be properly downloaded, uploaded, or received by the agency or the reviewers.
 Files that cannot be opened or downloaded will not be reviewed.
+Federal forms and NEPA information, and information provided (e.g., Negotiated Indirect Cost Rate Agreement) to complete the federal forms can be separately submitted or combined and submitted in one PDF document.